mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ######  TypeMap

 Map of string keys and values that can be used to organize and categorize (scope and select) objects.
 May match selectors of replication controllers and services.
 More info: http://kubernetes.io/docs/user-guide/labels
-## managed_fields

-ManagedFields maps workflow-id and version to the set of fields that are managed by that workflow.
-This is mostly for internal housekeeping, and users typically shouldn't need to set or understand this field.
-A workflow can be the user's name, a controller's name, or the name of a specific apply path like "ci-cd".
-The set of fields is always in the version that the workflow used when modifying the object.

-This field is alpha and can be changed or removed without notice.

-#### api_version

-######  TypeString

-APIVersion defines the version of this resource that this field set applies to.
-The format is "group/version" just like the top-level APIVersion field.
-It is necessary to track the version of a field set because it cannot be automatically converted.
-#### fields

-######  TypeMap

-Fields identifies a set of fields.
-#### manager

-######  TypeString

-Manager is an identifier of the workflow managing these fields.
-#### operation

-######  TypeString

-Operation is the type of operation which lead to this ManagedFieldsEntry being created.
-The only valid values for this field are 'Apply' and 'Update'.
-#### time

-######  TypeString

-Time is timestamp of when these fields were set.
-It should always be empty if Operation is 'Apply'
 #### name

 ######  TypeString